chrigro/dptrp1_manager/README.md

 the root directory.
 To install as a developer use `python3 setup.py develop` (see [the setuptools docs](http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode)) and work on the source as usual.
-Not that the package has so far only be tested on linux.
+Note that the package has so far only be tested on linux.